 They stay quite moist and therefore are a bit more crumbly than typical no-bakes, but they do hold together.
 As the oats soak up most of the liquid, they don’t pool into cookie shape, so I molded them with my fingers before drizzling with chocolate and setting in the fridge to cool.
 Although they’re no longer paleo, these Pumpkin No-Bake Cookies are a very fun, healthy fall twist to a dessert favorite!

-Printable Pumpkin No Bake Cookie Recipe:
+Printable Pumpkin No Bake Cookie Recipe Card:

+I hope you enjoy these no bake pumpkin oatmeal cookies.
 Are you a no-bake fan?
 What’s your favorite twist on no-bake cookies?